namakshenas/DIGIKALA_blackFriday/README.md

 # DIGIKALA_blackFriday
-A fun tool for multi-threading web-scraping technique to compare the new links with the previous links to get the bounty code!
+A fun tool for multi-threading web-scraping technique to get the bounty code!